javier30112000/javier30112000/README.md

 - 🏗️ Full stack developer at https://www.lacumbrecotidiana.org/
 - 🔭 I’m currently learning React and Angular
 - 🌟 I’m looking to became front-end developer
-- 📙 2021 Goals: been familiarized with one of each full stack technologies, create 3 full stack websites and publish one mobile app
+- 📙 2022 Goals: been familiarized with one of each full stack technologies, create 3 full stack websites and publish one mobile app
-- ⛰️ Hobbies: I love extreme sports (ultra-running, paragliding, rock climbing, mountain biking and everything that includes mountains)
+- ⛰️ Hobbies: I love extreme sports (ultra-running, slackline, rock climbing, mountain biking and everything that includes mountains)

 ### Connect with me: